drawRect/Instagram_Stories/README.md

 * Drag and drop **Source** folder into your project.
 * In your project use same **IGStoryPreviewController**.
 * But do not change default code what we have written inside IGStoryPreviewController.
 You can add code on top of that.
-* Also don nott change collectionView custom cell.
+* Also do not change collectionView custom cell.
 Use the same **IGStoryPreviewCell**.
 * Because all the functionalities are handled in the IGStoryPreviewCell only.
 * If there is any issue or stuck somewhere on configuring Source folder on your project, please raise issues on github.
 We will reply back as soon as possible.